 Hagerty car insurance is specially designed for those who collect vintage or classic cars.
 Hagerty not only provides excellent service and coverage, it also provides a variety of discounts to its customers that help keep premium costs low.

 The Difference between Vintage and Classic Cars

 However, to those who collect and insure classic and vintage and antique cars, the differences are obvious.
 This is true in the details of the cars but also in the cost to insure these vehicles.

 - Vintage – These cars are the oldest cars around.
 Any car that was manufactured before 1925 is considered a vintage car.
 No matter what shape it is in, it is still considered vintage.

-- There is one stipulation that an untrained eye may not see, but it is very important to establishing what type of car it is and that is how much work has been done on the vehicle.
-It must have 20% of the original parts to be considered vintage.
+- There is one stipulation that an untrained eye may not see, but it is critical to establishing what type of car it is, and that is how much work has been done on the vehicle.
+It must have 20 percent of the original parts to be considered vintage.

 - Classic – These are cars that have been manufactured between 1925 and 1948.
 Cars in this period of time took a turn from the Model T style to become more sporty and practical for families.